Testing Protocols#

 In the simplest form, it is just a port number on the local machine.

-Hence, to have Fandango act as an SMTP client for the local server, we can enter
+Hence, to have Fandango act as an SMTP client for the local server, we would use

 Since Fandango directly talks to the SMTP server now, we can also simplify the grammar by removing the <telnet_intro> part.